-- (B) must maintain with the clerk a current telephone number, mailing address, and email address; and - (C) must comply with, and remain familiar with, the ethical requirements of The Florida Bar. - (c) SPECIAL ADMISSION OF A NON-RESIDENT LAWYER.
-A lawyer can move for special admission in an action case in the Middle District if the lawyer: - (1) is not a Florida resident and is not a member in good standing of The Florida Bar, - (2) is a member in good standing of the bar of a United States district court, - (3) has not abused the privilege of special admission by maintaining a regular practice of law in Florida, - (4) lists each case in state or federal court in Florida in which the lawyer has initially appeared in the last thirty-six months, and - (5) satisfies the requirements for obtaining and maintaining general admissionmembership in the Middle District bar, except the requirements of membership in The Florida Bar, submission of an application, and payment of a periodic fee. - (d) TEMPORARY ADMISSION OF AN ELIGIBLE LAWYER.
+- (B) must maintain with the clerk a current telephone number, mailing address, and email address; and - (C) must comply with, and remain familiar with, the ethical requirements of The Florida Bar. - (c) SPECIAL ADMISSION.
+A lawyer can move for special admission in a case in the Middle District if the lawyer: - (1) is not an active member in good standing of The Florida Bar, - (2) is a member in good standing of the bar of a United States district court. - (3) has not abused the privilege of special admission by maintaining a regular practice of law in Florida, - (4) lists each case in state or federal court in Florida in which the lawyer has initially appeared in the last thirty-six months, and - (5) satisfies the requirements for obtaining and maintaining membership in the Middle District bar, except the requirements of membership in The Florida Bar, submission of an application, and payment of a periodic fee. - (d) TEMPORARY ADMISSION OF AN ELIGIBLE LAWYER.
 In an extraordinary circumstance, such as an emergency hearing, a lawyer who is not a member of the Middle District bar or specially admitted can move for temporary admission lasting no longer than thirty days if the lawyer appears eligible for membership or special admission and applies for membership or moves for special admission within seven days after moving for temporary admission. - (e) CONDUCT.
 A lawyer appearing in the Middle District must remain familiar with, and is bound by, the rules governing the professional conduct of a member of The Florida Bar.